 Purple orchids floating on sunlit water in Maui

-I was on a retreat on Maui when I first experienced ho'oponopono as a communal practice.
+I was on a retreat on Maui when I first experienced ho'oponopono with others.
 More than seventy of us gathered together in silence, each reflecting on what we most wanted to release and forgive within ourselves.

-Then each person was given an orchid — a physical representation of what we were carrying.
+Then each person was given an orchid, something we could physically hold as we reflected on what we were ready to release.
 We walked to the ocean and let them go.

-I stood there watching my orchid drift away, carried by the Pacific alongside countless others.
-Each flower held something private — a prayer, a grief, a regret, a longing, a truth.
-I felt something I hadn't expected: a quiet homecoming.
-Not because the pain was gone, but because I had finally named what I was carrying, held it in my hands, and chosen to let it go — alongside others who were doing the same.
+I stood there watching my orchid drift away, carried by the Pacific alongside so many flowers.
+Each flower held something private — a grief, a regret, a longing, a hope, a truth.
+I felt something I hadn't expected: a quiet sense of coming back to myself.
+Not because the pain was gone, but because I had finally faced what was there, held it in my hands, and chosen to let it go alongside others who were doing the same.

-What I released that day was heavy: judgment of myself and others, the ways I had withheld love from people closest to me, the deep sense of unworthiness I had carried for longer than I could remember, and regrets about moments I wish I had shown up differently.
+What I released that day was heavy.
+Judgment of myself and others, the ways I had withheld love from people closest to me, a long-held sense of unworthiness, and regrets about moments I wish I had shown up differently.

 I am not sharing this because I have resolved any of it perfectly.
-I am sharing it because honestly naming what we carry can be the first step in letting it go.
+I am sharing it because being honest about what we carry can be the first step in letting it go.

 And I believe most of us are walking around with orchids we haven't released yet.

-This space was created for those orchids — and for the quiet comfort of seeing that yours is not the only one in the water.
+This space was created for those orchids, and for the quiet comfort of seeing that yours is not the only one in the water.
 You don't need to be on a beach in Maui.
 You don't need seventy people around you.
-You only need a quiet moment, an openness to truth, and somewhere safe to put it down.
+You only need a quiet moment, a little honesty, and somewhere safe to put it down.

 This is that place.